5 myths about COVID-19 immunity (1:12)

 2. The incubation period of COVID-19: After getting infected with COVID-19, it takes most people 11.5 days to develop symptoms.
 For some, it may take even longer — possibly over a month.
 Therefore, there’s a chance that some of the patients were actually infected before they started staying home — it just took a while for their symptoms to show up.

 3. Factors we still don’t understand: There’s also a lot we still don’t understand about COVID-19.
-Just this past week, new symptoms like “COVID toe” (toe lesions caused by COVID-19) and an inflammatory condition that affects children were reported in the news.
+Over the summer, new symptoms like “COVID toe” (toe lesions caused by COVID-19) and an inflammatory condition that affects children were reported in the news.
 Every day, we learn more about the virus and we realize how much more there still is to learn.
 It’s very possible that the COVID-19 virus is spreading amongst people staying at home in a way we don’t yet understand.

 Thinking beyond this survey and COVID-19: If you’ve been staying at home but feel like you’re getting sick too, there are a couple of explanations why.
 First, not all disease-causing organisms spread the same way.
 Some travel farther through the air than the COVID-19 virus, and some can linger in the air for longer than the COVID-19 virus.
 Some illnesses come from food, and some come from plants or animals.
 So even if you’ve stayed home and entirely avoided contact with others, it’s still possible to get sick.